-This question is from the passage in Matthew concerning the holy men who came out of their graves at the death of Christ:
+This question concerns the passage in Matthew's gospel about holy men that came out of their graves at the death of Christ:

 …and the tombs broke open.
 The bodies of many holy men who had died were raised to life.
 They came out of the tombs after Jesus' resurrection and went into the holy city and appeared to many people (Matthew 27:52-53).

 Who were these holy men?
 Right from the very beginning chapters of the Book of Genesis, right after the sin of Adam and Eve, we find the Lord revealing that redemption and covering from sin comes through sacrifice.
 “The LORD God made garments of skin for Adam and his wife and clothed them” (Genesis 3:21).
 An animal had to be sacrificed to cover both Adam and Eve after they became aware of being naked and hiding from God.
 Sin creates a barrier between God and man.
 Only through a sacrificial death on their behalf could man approach God.
 “For the life of a creature is in the blood, and I have given it to you to make atonement for yourselves on the altar; it is the blood that makes atonement for one's life” (Leviticus 17:11).
 In the Old Testament, we see the sacrificial system being set up in the Temple of God in Jerusalem.
 The writer of the letter to the Hebrews talks about the Old Testament sacrificial system, saying that without the shedding of blood there was no forgiveness of sin:

 21And in the same way he sprinkled both the tabernacle and all the vessels of the ministry with the blood.
 22And according to the Law, one may almost say, all things are cleansed with blood, and without shedding of blood there is no forgiveness.
 23Therefore it was necessary for the copies of the things in the heavens to be cleansed with these, but the heavenly things themselves with better sacrifices than these (Hebrews 9:21-23).